virtualbeck/terraform/website/source/docs/providers/azure/index.html.markdown

 ---
 layout: "azure"
-page_title: "Provider: Azure"
+page_title: "Provider: Azure Service Management"
 sidebar_current: "docs-azure-index"
 description: |-
   The Azure provider is used to interact with the many resources supported by Azure.
 The provider needs to be configured with a publish settings file and optionally a subscription ID before it can be used.
 ---

-# Azure Provider
+# Azure Service Management Provider

+~> **NOTE:** The Azure Service Management Provider is no longer being actively developed by HashiCorp employees.
+It continues to be supported by the community.
+We recommend using the Azure Resource Manager based [Microsoft Azure Provider][arm] instead if possible.

+[arm]: /docs/providers/azurerm/index.html

-The Azure provider is used to interact with the many resources supported by Azure.
+The Azure Service Management Provider is used to interact with the many resources supported by Azure.
 The provider needs to be configured with a [publish settings file](https://manage.windowsazure.com/publishsettings) and optionally a subscription ID before it can be used.